creating:actions

 +This side-effectful method makes it quite a bit harder to reason about the current state of our interpreter, but within the limitations of the Java language the method is appropriate.

-+Thus the number of variables bound to concrete values in ''possibleNext'' increases monotonically, eventually encompassing all declared variables and terminating the loop.
+-If the ''left'' operand is an ''UnboundVariable'' instance, then bind the ''left'' state variable to the value of ''right'': +Thus the number of variables bound to concrete values in ''possibleNext'' increases monotonically, eventually encompassing all declared variables and terminating the loop

 +<code java [highlight_lines_extra="3,5,8"]>